christinali1017/Algorithm/README.md

 **Idea**: The next permutation is the permutation that larger than the original permutation and the immediate larger one.
 We can also think this as a successor.
 We can find the next permutation by the following steps:

 - 1) from the end, find the first non-increasing element, eg 1 2 3 5 4.
 Then we need to find is 3.
 Record this index.
-If it's -1, say 5, 4, 3, 2, 1.
-Then we can reverse the array to 1, 2, 3, 4, 5 and end the function.
+If it's -1, say 5, 4, 3, 2, 1., in this case we can reverse the array to 1, 2, 3, 4, 5 and end the function.

 - 2) from the index1 we record in step 1, we find the smallest element larger than num[index1].
 Record this index2.

-- 3) swap element and index1 and index2, then reverse element after index1.
+- 3) swap element at index1 and index2, then reverse element after index1.

 For example. a permutation of 1 2 3 4 5 would be: